Fence-scaling Venezuela opposition leader rekindles his mojo

 “Today he’s the star once again,” said Luis Vicente León, president of Datanalisis, a Caracas-based polling company.
 But, the analyst added: “It won’t be enough.
 He needs to convert his potential energy into kinetic energy.”

-Much is resting on the 36-year-old lawmaker’s shoulders: Whether he can capitalize on the new momentum could determine whether the opposition’s flagging movement reinvents itself or drifts into the sidelines of history.
+Much is resting on the 36-year-old lawmaker’s shoulders: Whether he can capitalize on the new momentum could determine if the opposition’s flagging movement reinvents itself or drifts into the sidelines of history.

 Guaidó will also have to rally disparate opposition factions that united to re-elect him as head of the National Assembly over whether or not to participate in this year’s legislative elections.
 Thus far, the opposition hasn’t articulated a joint strategy.
 Many are weary of participating in a vote with Maduro still in power, pointing out that the current National Electoral Council is still stacked heavily in the president’s favor.